gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

-# SOC Detection Lab: Snort IDS with ICMP SYN Scan Brute Force Analysis
+# SOC Detection Lab: Snort IDS with ICMP, SYN Scan & Brute Force Analysis

 ## Overview

-This Snort Instrusion Decection Lab was built with two isolated virtual machines: an Ubuntu VM running Snort and a Windows VM used to generate network traffic.
+This Snort Intrusion Decection Lab was built with two isolated virtual machines: an Ubuntu VM running Snort and a Windows VM used to generate network traffic.
 The lab was designed to simulate three realistic SOC-relevant scenarios on limited hardware: a benign ICMP baseline, a TCP SYN reconnaissance scan, and a controlled SSH brute-force simulation.

 The purpose of this project was not just to "run Snort," but to practice the workflow a SOC analyst would actually follow:
 - Establish a normal baseline